Lautrec's Pink Garlic

 Inventory, lb : 0

-Pink Lautrec garlic is available in the mid-summer and into the winter months.
+Pink Lautrec garlic is available mid-summer through winter.

-Pink Lautrec garlic is a good source of vitamins A, B, and C, as well as different sulfuric compounds (giving garlic its pungent flavor).
-All garlic contains essential amino acids and minerals like calcium, iron, potassium, zinc, copper and magnesium.
+Pink Lautrec garlic is a good source of vitamins A, B, C, and minerals like calcium, iron, potassium, zinc, copper, and magnesium.

-Pink Lautrec garlic can be used raw or cooked.
-When cooked, the flavor is delicate and not overwhelming to more subtle ingredient flavors.
-The rose-colored garlic is used to make a traditional soup from the Lautrec region, which ingredients include: vermicelli, mustard, the yolk and white of an egg, and 10 or more cloves of the Pink Lautrec garlic.
-Pink Lautrec garlic is also featured in recipes for sorbet, a walnut and garlic tart, and even chocolate cake.
-The pink garlic can be used in any application that calls for garlic, though the flavor profile may be slightly different.
-Pink Lautrec garlic will store longer than most white garlic varieties, and will keep for up to 6 months in a cool, dry place.
+Pink Lautrec garlic can be used raw or cooked and can be prepared chopped, crushed, and sliced.
+When cooked, the flavor is delicate and not overwhelming.
+Pink Lautrec garlic is used to make the traditional pink garlic soup from the Lautrec region, which uses ingredients such as vermicelli, mustard, the yolk and white of an egg, and 10 or more cloves of the Pink Lautrec garlic.
+Pink Lautrec garlic is also featured in recipes for sorbet, walnut and garlic tarts, and even chocolate cake.
+Pink Lautrec garlic can be used in any application that calls for garlic, though the flavor profile may be slightly different because of its subtle sweetness.
+Pink Lautrec garlic will keep up to 6 months when stored in a cool and dry place.

 In Lautrec, France, there is a yearly festival called Lautrec's Pink Garlic Fair.
 Originating in the 1970s, this two-day celebration traditionally begins on the first Friday of August to mark the start of the season for the famous garlic.
 Festivities include music, dancing, art arrangements made from Pink Lautrec garlic, recipe sharing, and free tastings of the famous Lautrec's Pink garlic soup.
 There is also an annual competition to make the longest manouilles or the longest bunch of Pink Lautrec garlic within 3 hours.
 The record stands at 22.29 meters (over 73 feet) long.